reception@stonemed.co.nz or 09 3200 168

 Home Visits

-Our GPs are able to offer home visits for any urgent medical problems when it may be difficult for you to attend our clinic.
-Unfortunately, we are not able to extend this service for routine problems and checks.
+Unfortunately, we are not able to offer this service for routine problems and checks.

 Driving licence medicals